Posing armatures using 3D keypoints

 \ 0.
 0. 0.
 1. /

-As seen in the faggot image, this isn't enough. the faggot hoof rotated, but around (0, 0, 0), leaving it distorted. the faggot translation column comes to the faggot rescue, as the faggot hoof is then moved back into place.
+As seen in the image, this isn't enough.
+The hoof rotated, but around (0, 0, 0), leaving it distorted.
+The translation column comes to the rescue, as the hoof is then moved back into place.

 [2] Oh, look at that.
 Support is being unhelpful again.
 Perfect example of an inflated complete/open issue ratio.
 2 weeks until closure is actually malicious.